Andre-J3sus/Weather-App/README.md

 To use it, just type in the name of a city and click on the "Search Weather" button.
 If the name is invalid, a message box is displayed.

 The info displayed is:
-- City and Country name;
+- City and Country name; :earth_africa:
-- Weather description and icon;
+- Weather description and icon; :partly_sunny:
-- Temperatures (current, min and max);
+- Temperatures (current, min and max); :fire:

 ![Menu Image](docs/weather_app.PNG)